Aidan Foster: Relationship with Chris Pappas

-Chris' friendship with Natasha starts to affect his relationship with Aidan, who asks him to choose between them.
+Chris's friendship with Natasha starts to affect his relationship with Aidan, who asks him to choose between them.
 When Natasha's party is ruined, Chris rushes straight to her aid.
-Natasha also steals Chris' attention from Aidan and he often drops everything for her, even though she would not do the same for him.
+Natasha also steals Chris's attention from Aidan and he often drops everything for her, even though she would not do the same for him.
 Aidan, who has become tired of Chris always making excuses for Natasha, tells him to start asserting himself instead.
 Morley explained to a TV Soap writer, "It's not that Aidan doesn't approve of Tash, rather it's the way that she has been treating Chris that Aidan doesn't agree with.
 This, coupled with the fact that Chris isn't standing up for himself, sends Aidan over the edge."
 Chris feels "shattered" at having to choose between his boyfriend and best friend.
 Mason commented that his character just needed to learn how to handle them both.
 Aidan feels the situation is just part of the "getting to know each other" phase, but Chris panics and assumes his relationship is about to come to an end.
 Morley revealed "The relationship is in its early exciting stage and the pair and starting to get used to each other and learning more about one another.
 Aidan is mature enough to see this is just a small hiccup, whereas Chris fears the very worst."
-Chris' reaction to the situation threatens the work that he and Aidan have done to build up a strong relationship.
+Chris's reaction to the situation threatens the work that he and Aidan have done to build up a strong relationship.
 It also forces Aidan to take a new look at Chris and how young he is.